aiokitchen/aiomisc/docs/source/aggregate.rst

     with entrypoint() as loop:
         loop.run_until_complete(main())

-To employ more low-level approach one can use `aggregate_async` instead.
+To employ a more low-level approach one can use `aggregate_async` instead.
-In this case aggregating function accepts `Arg` parameters, each containing `value` and `future` attributes.
+In this case, the aggregating function accepts `Arg` parameters, each containing `value` and `future` attributes.
 It is responsible for setting the results of execution for all the futures (instead of returning values).